ehmatthes/pcc_2e/cheat_sheets/cheat_sheets.md

 ---

-More updated sheets will be posted shortly.
+The rest of the project-focused cheat sheets (Matplotlib, Plotly, and Django) will be posted shortly.
 You may still find the [cheat sheets for the first edition](https://ehmatthes.github.io/pcc/cheatsheets/README.html) useful.